 The thing is: rules make great servants, but lousy masters.
 The risk with rule-making is that the rule obscures the reality.
 And what Jesus is challenging here is not rules in themselves, but priorities.
 Jesus wants life and behaviour to flow from our hearts.
 Out of the heart the actions follow.
 What he criticises the Pharisees for is that they are great at following rules, but haven't attended to the motive behind the rules.
-Ceremonial washing is a neat symbol for what God is doing in our hearts: but unless we're attending to our hearts, clean hands mean very little.
+Ceremonial washing is meant to symbolise what God is doing in our hearts: but - as Jesus points out quite bluntly - what's the point of clean hands if your heart is 'dirty'?

-(At the time of writing,) Lent is the perfect time for a bit of open heart surgery for all of us.
+What the Pharisees needed was we might call 'open heart surgery'.
+And that remains true for all of us, too.
 What is God doing in your heart at present?
 Today, let's pray into that, giving thanks that our faith is not a set of rules - but a life-giving journey of the heart.

-Day 24 - Mark 7:9-13 'Finding a way out'
+Day 43 - Mark 7:9-13 'Finding a way out'

 I wondered if you've tried an 'Escape Room'.
 They're all the rage at the moment - you can either do them in person or online, and the idea is that you are 'trapped' in a room, but by solving clues and puzzles, you find a way out.
-We bought one for our daughter's 18th birthday last year, and she and her friends had a great time across a whole evening trying to solve it.
+We bought one for our daughter's birthday a couple of years ago, and she and her friends had a great time across a whole evening trying to solve it.
 They were still going at midnight (online, not stuck somewhere remote in the dark!) and eventually found their way out.

-Escape Rooms are fun for the puzzle solver - but we can apply the same sort of logic in other parts of our life, for example when it comes to awkward laws and rules.
+Escape Rooms are fun for the puzzle solver - but we can apply the same sort of logic in other parts of our life; for example, when it comes to awkward laws and rules.
 We know what we should do, but can be very inventive in finding ways to wriggle out of it.